Sunday, October 31, 2010

 Ungpakorn argues this analysis is simplistic.
 Thaksin was able to mobilise large numbers of the urban and rural poor, because his method of government was to invest in projects that directly improved the lives of the poorest.
 Not that Thaksin is a socialist.
 The strength of Ungpakorn's analysis is to argue that Thaksin is no friend of the poor - he is a rich man, intent on making himself wealthier.
 But his economic plan was too much for much of the rest of the rich and powerful in Thailand who hate the idea of any wealth being redirected to the lower orders.

 For the author then, the Red Shirts aren't a movement that is simply about restoring a different capitalist back to power, even though many of them may have started this way.
 This is a movement that is increasingly consciously fighting for democracy, because it is against the military.
-It is a movement that is self organised - with networks of radio stations and websites.
-It's a movement that has faced the most brutal of repression.
+It is a movement that is self organised - with networks of radio stations and websites and a movement that has faced the most brutal of repression.
 The Yellow Shirts are for Ungpakorn a fascist movement, intent on breaking the struggle for democracy.
 Operating almost as a wing of the military, their gangs are about intimidating and smashing opposition on the streets.

 One of the most surprising things for me, was the way that the NGOs of Thailand have sided with the new military junta.
 Ungpakorn describes them as GNGOs.
 Governmental Non-Governmental Organisations, the pun is the point - they receive large amounts of funding from the regime and thus remain uncritical.
 They also have failed the test of any progressive - how do you relate to mass movements of self organised people struggling for democracy.